-This picture makes me think about
+This pic This picture makes me think about

-FOR CHILDREN TEN YEARS AND OLDER:
+FOR CHILDREN TEN YEARS AND OLDER: MORE FACTS ABOUT THE PANDEMIC OF 2019-2020

-More Facts About The Pandemic Of 2019-2020

 It is a serious world-wide danger.
 We have to learn a lot about it and find ways to prevent or cure the COVID-19 illness.
-It is now in more than 200 countries throughout the world.
+It is now in more than 100 countries throughout the world.
 The pandemic started in December 2019.
-COVID-19 makes people sick in their whole bodies but especially in their blood and lungs.
+COVID-19 makes people sick in their whole bodies but especially in their lungs.
 It makes it hard for people to breathe.

-The virus started in animals and jumped to human beings.
-Then human beings spread it to each other.
+The virus may have started in animals and jumped to human beings.
 So far human beings, not animals, infected with COVID-19 are the main source of the spread of the virus.
 People without symptoms or what seems like just a cold or mild flu may also become the source of infection.
 Droplets from sneezing and coughing spread the virus from person to person.

 The virus is quiet for a while in each person.
 That is called "the incubation period" The incubation period is 1-14 days, mostly 3-7 days.
 Based on the cases under treatment, most patients get well.
 Only a few get very sick.
-Probably less than 100 persons die among 1,000 people who get sick enough to go to the hospital.
-The ones who die are usually elderly, those who already are sick, like with diabetes or cancer, and those who need help from breathing machines called "ventilators".
+Probably 100 persons die among 1,000 people who get sick.
+The ones who die are usually elderly and those who already are sick, like with diabetes or cancer.
 Children usually stay well, but they can carry the virus to other people.